karikera/vscode-nwjs-debug/README.md

 ## Issues

-Chrome debugger will attach little later after launch,
+Debugger will reload the page after attached.
+This work will run script twice.
+If you want not to that, Please set `reloadAfterAttached` to `false` in `launch.json`.

-If you want to debug a script that run immediately, You can use `Restart Debugger`(Ctrl+Shift+F5, It will just reload page)
+This extension use 9223 por.!
+If you want to change port, please set `port` field in `launch.json`.